wollemannone/ISS-as-far-away/README.md

   Tools: API, p5js

-  Due to the fact I already made some steps in p5js I wanted to stick to that and write a code to visualise.
+  Due to the fact that I already made some steps in p5js, I wanted to stick to that tool and write a code to create my visualisation.

+  ### Distance | Home - ISS

+      Necessary for displaying the distance was a calculation. considering that, the geocoordinates of the home places were needed and calculated with the ISS geocoordinates with the following formula.

+ As presentation I decided for a circular diagram.
+All the home spots are bounded is the center.
+So the individual distance diametricel.
+The effect is more arty than scientific.
+But it invites to explore and to understand.
+Imaginable is a huge like wall filling format in a exhibitional context.
+With rollover functions you could also display information about the ISS travellers or their origions.
+Another context could be an App for smartphone or watch.
+That would be just for the relatives of the astronauts to allway have an idea how far away he actually is.